Soft and chewy cookies filled with colorful M&Ms. These are a cookie jar favorite!

 - 1 cup mini M&Ms

-- Whisk the flour, baking soda, and salt together in a large bowl.
+- Whisk the flour, cornstarch, baking soda, and salt together in a large bowl.
 Set aside.

 - In large bowl using a hand-held mixer or stand mixer fitted with a paddle attachment, beat softened butter for about 1 minute on medium speed until creamy.
 Add the brown sugar and granulated sugar, then beat on medium-high speed until creamy and combined.
 Scrape down the sides and bottom of the bowl as needed.
 Beat in egg, egg yolk, and vanilla extract.
 Scrape down the sides and bottom of the bowl as needed.
 With the mixer running on low speed, slowly add dry ingredients to wet ingredients.
 Pour in the M&Ms and beat on low speed for 20 seconds or until combined.
 Once completely combined, cover cookie dough tightly and chill in the refrigerator for 30 minutes and up to 5 days.

-- Preheat the oven to 325°F (163°C).
-Line a large baking sheet with parchment paper or a silicone baking mat.
+- Preheat oven to 350°F (177°C).
+Line baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - Keep Dough Cold: Make sure to keep dough cold at all times while the batches are baking.
 I keep my dough in the refrigerator in between batches.